Here’s the part they leave out of all those motivational posts.

 You set boundaries and lose half your friends.

-You go to therapy every week for a year and your brain still drifts to the same dark places at night.
+and your mind still drifts to the same places at night.

-The work worked on you.
+The work changed you.

-It just didn’t fix anything around you.
+It just didn’t change everything around you.

 No one tells you that growth is a filter.

-That when you change, things start falling away.
+When you change, things fall away.

-People.
-Habits.
 Places that used to feel normal.

 And nothing immediately replaces them.

-So you end up in this in-between space—
+So you end up in this in-between space.

-Not who you used to be,
+Not who you used to be.

 But not fully anything new yet either.